Connecticut Department of Agriculture Seizes Sheep from Beacon Falls Farm

 Based on the citizen complaint and surveillance that revealed animal welfare concerns, including unsuitable living conditions, excess growth of wool causing skin conditions and bald patches, as well as lameness due to overgrown hooves, the Department of Agriculture applied for, and was granted, a search and seizure warrant for the remaining animals in question.

 Removal of animals is a last resort after attempting to work with the owner to voluntarily improve the standard of care.
-Resources and support for animal owners facing hardship is available through the Department of Agriculture at 860-713-2500.

 The Connecticut Department of Agriculture mission is to foster a healthy economic, environmental, and social climate for agriculture by developing, promoting, and regulating agricultural businesses; protecting agricultural and aquacultural resources; enforcing laws pertaining to domestic animals; and promoting an understanding among the state's citizens of the diversity of Connecticut agriculture, its cultural heritage, and its contribution to the state's economy.
 For more information, visit www.CTGrown.gov.